UN says Nicaragua protest killings may be 'unlawful' - Journal du Cameroun

 “People are demanding democracy, freedom, free elections, a transparent government, the separation of powers, rule of law.
 The people want freedom,” former Nicaraguan foreign minister Norman Caldera told AFP.

-“If the government doesn’t yield, it’s going to be very difficult to stop this (the protests),” he said, asserting that the “big majority” of the population was showing its frustration with Ortega.
+“If the government doesn’t yield, it’s going to be very difficult to stop this (the protests),” he said, asserting that the “big majority” of the population was frustrated with Ortega.

 “The repressive apparatus is not able to halt protests on this scale,” Caldera said.

-Under his watch, Nicaragua has avoided the rampant crime seen in northern Central American countries where gangs are rife.
+Under his watch, Nicaragua has avoided the rampant crime seen in other Central American countries where gangs are rife.

-The sudden upsurge in the streets puts Ortega at a crossroads: to tough it out, or to bow to the demands for democracy that have become too loud to ignore.
+The sudden upsurge in the streets puts Ortega at a crossroads: to tough it out, or bow to demands for democracy that have become too loud to ignore.